Anastasia-Petrova/TikDog/README.md

 iOS 13+, but Snapshot tests have been recorded with iPhone SE (2nd generation) iOS 14.4.

 ### Application Architecture:
-No particular architectural patterns have been used, just a general approach to separation of concerns and testable dependency management.
+Application is architected in a way to achieve proper separation of concerns and a testable dependency management.
 Big emphasis on type safety and testability.
 All services have mocks and almost all business logic is tested.

 `App.swift` - application's flow coordination.
 Creates screens and presents them as needed.